xapi-project/xen-api/doc/content/xapi/storage/_index.md

 layers, in addition to the basic SMAPIv2 <-> SMAPIv1 translation in `storage_access.ml`.

-These are the three files in xapi that implement the SMAPIv2 storage interface, from higher to lower level:
+These are the two files in xapi that implement the SMAPIv2 storage interface, from higher to lower level:

 -   [xen-api/ocaml/xapi/storage\_mux.ml](https://github.com/xapi-project/xen-api/blob/v25.11.0/ocaml/xapi/storage_mux.ml):